snap-stanford/snap-python/doc/source/reference/GetNodesAtHop.rst

     A Snap.py graph or a network

 - *StartNId*: int (input)
-    Starting node ID
+    Starting node id
-    PageRank scores.
-Keys are node IDs, values are computed PageRank scores.

 - *Hop*: int (input)
-    Integer specifying from how many hops away from the start node another node should be to be included in the return.
+    Distance from the starting node.

-- *NIdV*: TIntV (output)
+- *NIdV*: TIntV, a vector of ints (output)
-    NIds of nodes Hop distance away from StartNId.
-Values are node ID ints.
+    Node ids of nodes *Hop* distance away from *StartNId*.
+Values are node id ints.

 - *IsDir*: bool (input)
     Boolean specifying whether the graph is directed.
 False: ignore edge directions and consider edges/paths as undirected (in case they are directed).

 Return value:

-- integer detailing how many nodes were found
+- int:
+    The number of nodes at distance *Hop* from *StartNId*

-The following example shows how to get a vector of nodes at hop distance 2 away from start node 1 using GetNodesAtHop for nodes in :class:`TNGraph`, :class:`TUNGraph`, and :class:`TNEANet`::
+The following example shows how to get a vector of nodes at hop distance 2 away from start node 1 for nodes in :class:`TNGraph`, :class:`TUNGraph`, and :class:`TNEANet`::

     import snap
-    from snap import *

     Graph = snap.GenRndGnm(snap.PNGraph, 100, 1000)
     NodeVec = snap.TIntV()
-    GetNodesAtHop(Graph, 1, 2, NodeVec, True)
+    snap.GetNodesAtHop(Graph, 1, 2, NodeVec, True)
     for item in NodeVec:
         print item

     Graph = snap.GenRndGnm(snap.PUNGraph, 100, 1000)
     NodeVec = snap.TIntV()
-    GetNodesAtHop(Graph, 1, 2, NodeVec, True)
+    snap.GetNodesAtHop(Graph, 1, 2, NodeVec, True)
     for item in NodeVec:
         print item

     Graph = snap.GenRndGnm(snap.PNEANet, 100, 1000)
     NodeVec = snap.TIntV()
-    GetNodesAtHop(Graph, 1, 2, NodeVec, True)
+    snap.GetNodesAtHop(Graph, 1, 2, NodeVec, True)
     for item in NodeVec:
         print item